262life/beeline/README.md

 ### Reporting Security Vulnerabilities

-If you find a vulnerability or a potential vulnerability in Rook please let us know immediately at [support@262.life](mailto:support@262.life).
+If you find a vulnerability or a potential vulnerability in beeline.k8s please let us know immediately at [support@262.life](mailto:support@262.life).
 We'll send a confirmation email to acknowledge your report, and we'll send an additional email when we've identified the issues positively or negatively.